 Born out of a partnership between GSK and Pfizer in 2009, with Shionogi joining in 2012, at ViiV Healthcare we are determined to help end the HIV epidemic.
 Our one focused goal unites our employees located across the globe, with their expertise in research, manufacturing, policy and more, all guided by our mission to be here until HIV isn’t.

-Our current portfolio of 16 HIV treatments is our first step in fighting back against the disease.
+Our product portfolio consists of 17 prescription medicines, in the HIV space.
 This is only the beginning as our research centre in Branford, Connecticut, USA, the world’s only HIV-dedicated facility, which is utterly focused on finding new innovative medicines to help improve the lives of people living with HIV.

 Also searching to find major breakthroughs against HIV is our industry-defining partnership with the HIV Cure Centre at the University of North Carolina.
 Part of a unique public-private collaboration ‘Qura Therapeutics’, we have been combining resources and expertise to accelerate novel breakthroughs and maximise the chance of finding a HIV cure.